-- i NOTE: This procedure applies only to computers shipped with an M.2 2230 solid-state drive installed in SSD1 slot. - NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in the SSD1 slot. - (i) NOTE: Install the solid-state drive mounting bracket, if it is not installed.
+(i) NOTE: This procedure applies only to computers shipped with an M.2 2230 solid-state drive installed in SSD1 slot.

+NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in the SSD1 slot.

+(i) NOTE: Install the solid-state drive mounting bracket, if it is not installed.

-The following image indicates the location of the M.2 2230 solid-state drive that is installed in the SSD1 slot of the Precision 5760 and provides a visual representation of the installation procedure.
+The following image indicates the location of the M.2 2230 solid-state drive that is installed in the SSD1 slot and provides a visual representation of the installation procedure.